PerryBhandal/AWSCreditMonitor/README.md

 Configuration and Use
 ===============

 1) Copy config.py.template to config.py.
-Open the file and add the relevant accounts (one account per list entry)
+Open the file and add the accounts to check (one account per list entry)

 2) Run python aws_credit_monitor.py.
 It'll log each account in, and print the relevant credit details.